-For ElectricAccelerator (enterprise), JobCache is available only on Linux and Solaris platforms.
-JobCache is an ElectricAccelerator add-on option and requires separately-purchased licensing.
+For ElectricAccelerator (enterprise), JobCache is an add-on option and requires a separately-purchased license.
+The license can be used for Linux, Solaris, and Windows.

 For ElectricAccelerator Huddle, JobCache is available only on Linux platforms.
 JobCache is included with Huddle and uses the same license as Huddle.